eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 `MarkdownLanguage#validateLanguageOptions()` will add the following checks:

 - `parser`, when present, must be a non-null object with a callable `parse` property.
-- `parserOptions`, when present, must be a non-null, non-array object.

 The existing validation for `frontmatter` and `math` remains unchanged.